|

 Our content on The OP will remain free for anyone to read thanks to our advertisers and purchases of our books and courses.

 I just wanted to take a moment to explain my uncharacteristically conservative approach to current events.
-We've been through a lot together over the past years, you and I, and I felt I owed you an explanation.
+We've been through a lot together over the past years,

 We are currently focusing our content on the skills, mindset, and knowledge that you need to survive and thrive in the coming year.
 We will continue with our analysis of events that could personally affect each of us, but we're staying out of political controversy as much as possible.